jessehouwing/ppt-diffmerge/README.md

 	cmd = C:/ppt-diffmerge/ppt-diffmerge-tool/bin/Debug/ppt-diffmerge-tool.exe "$LOCAL" "$REMOTE" "$BASE" "$RESULT"
 ```

-Then register the file extensions for PowerPoint by setting the merge tool attroibutes in your `.gitattributes`:
+Then register the file extensions for PowerPoint by setting the merge tool attributes in your `.gitattributes`:

 ```
 *.ppt	binary diff=pptdiffmerge merge=pptdiffmerge